Belize Barrier Reef Reserve System

 , Widespread(15-50%)

-Illegal fishing by vessels from neighbouring countries, and overfishing of finfish, conch and lobster is prevalent and has resulted in the loss of fishing aggregations, low populations of key species and the proliferation of macroalgae covering the reefs (UNESCO and IUCN, 2009; State Party of Belize, 2012).
-The State Party has developed a number of measures to address the issue, including a newly established Managed Access programme, seasonal closures for primary species such as conch and lobster, protection for spawning aggregation sites, elimination of destructive fishing gear eg bottom trawling and the development of several legislative instruments (UNESCO and IUCN, 2013).
+Illegal fishing by vessels from neighbouring countries, and overfishing of finfish, conch and lobster is prevalent and has resulted in the loss of fish aggregations, low populations of key species and the proliferation of macroalgae covering the reefs (UNESCO and IUCN, 2009; State Party of Belize, 2012).
+The State Party has developed a number of measures to address the issue, including a Managed Access programme, seasonal closures for primary species such as conch and lobster, protection for spawning aggregation sites, elimination of destructive fishing gear e.g. bottom trawling and the development of several legislative instruments (UNESCO and IUCN, 2013).
 The Managed Access programme is a rights-based approach to managing fisheries in Belize focused on ending open access fishing in Belizean waters and on empowering fishers (State Party of Belize, 2017).
-While a new Fisheries Resources Act of 2020 shifts the focus from fish stocks and harvests to ecosystem-based management (Government of Belize, 2020), the effectiveness of the measures with regards to reducing threats to the values of the World Heritage site specifically needs to be monitored and evaluated.
+While the Fisheries Resources Act of 2020 shifts the focus from fish stocks and harvests to ecosystem-based management (Government of Belize, 2020), the effectiveness of the measures with regards to reducing threats to the values of the World Heritage site specifically needs to be monitored and evaluated.
+In 2024 the Meso-American Reef average biomass for snappers and groupers remains “Poor” with 696 g/100 m2.
+However, populations in Belize rebounded, nearly reaching “pre-COVID” levels.
+Nevertheless, illegal, unreported, and unregulated fishing, habitat loss, and climate change continue to impact these populations (Healthy Reefs for Healthy People, 2024).

 Oil & Gas exploration/development